 It's Probably NOT a Behavior Problem

-Dogs communicate using body and language and behavior.
+Dogs communicate using body language and behavior.

-This is the way they tell us whether they are afraid, happy, sad, frustrated, are in pain, etc.
+This is the way they tell us whether they are afraid, happy, sad, frustrated, in pain, etc.

 Some behaviors are hard-wired, innate responses to what is happening at the moment. (think Terrier digging to get that mole, German Shepherd being leary of strangers, Border Collie herding the kids)

 Your dog's behavior is NOT naughty, and he is not being vengeful, jealous, stubborn, willful, or trying to control you.

 Once we understand what to look for, we can discover what our dogs are trying to tell us, and unwanted behaviors often disappear.